openfoodfacts/openfoodfacts-server/docs/api/how-to-download-images.md

 [use the Open Food Facts images dataset hosted on AWS](./how-to-download-images.md#download-from-aws).

+**NOTE:** please avoid fetching full image if it is not needed, but use image in the right size.

 ## Download from AWS

 If you want to download many images, this is the recommended